 - 2. Keep routines in place.
-Children thrive on consistency and routine. - 3.
-Play!
+Children thrive on consistency and routine. - Play!
 Engage children in fun and creative play.
-Make a home video, decorate cookies, paint a life-size family picture, make a blanket tent have fun! - 4.
+Make a home video, decorate cookies, paint a life-size family picture, make a blanket tent - have fun! - 4.
 Engage in physical activity.

-Movement is very important

-to stress reduction for children

-and for you.
-Turn up the music
+Movement is very important to stress reduction for children and for you.
+Turn up the music and dance, get

-- and dance, get outside, go on a family hike, get the bikes out - move your body! - 5.
+- outside, go on a family hike, get the bikes out move your body! - 5.
 Keep healthy eating and sleep habits. - 6.
 Model healthy coping; your child is watching. - 7.
 Make time for yourself.

 Remember, you are not alone.
-Reach out to your medical professional with any questions or concerns you may have.
+Reach out to a medical professional with any questions or concerns you may have.

-Program Who is eligible Program highlights Neonatal Abstinence Syndrome (NAS) Pregnant women who have substance use disorder (drug addiction) and babies born with NAS One-on-one help from a Case Manager Help with community resources Educational information Community resource referrals Incentives/rewards for participation Appropriate Use of Acute Care Settings Members who are in the hospital or have recently been discharged Phone call after discharge Review of discharge information Help with understanding medications Community resource referrals One-on-one education Opioid Management Members who use certain drugs Educational informationOne-on-one help from a Case ManagerCommunity resource referrals Chronic Condition Management Members with at least one chronic condition: asthma, diabetes, COPD, CAD, CHF, depression Educational newsletters Reminders to get needed care Telephone calls to higher risk members Managing Diabetes and Heart Disease (Multiple Chronic Conditions) Members with both diabetes and heart disease Educational newsletters Telephone calls to higher risk members Reminders to get needed care Community resource referrals Emergency Room (ER) Utilization Management Members who frequently use the ER Telephone calls to members at high riskPCP or specialist referrals Care Management Members who need help managing their care Telephone calls to high-risk members Face-to-face visit with a Case Manager Personal care plan Educational information Referrals to community resources
+Program Who is eligible Program highlights Appropriate Use of Acute Care Settings Members who are in the hospital or have recently been discharged Phone call after discharge Review of discharge information Help with understanding medications Community resource referrals One-on-one education Opioid Management Members who use certain drugs Educational informationOne-on-one help from a Case ManagerCommunity resource referrals Chronic Condition Management Members with at least one chronic condition: asthma, diabetes, COPD, CAD, CHF, depression Educational newsletters Reminders to get needed care Telephone calls to higher risk members Managing Diabetes and Heart Disease (Multiple Chronic Conditions) Members with both diabetes and heart disease Educational newsletters Telephone calls to higher risk members Reminders to get needed care Community resource referrals Emergency Room (ER) Utilization Management Members who frequently use the ER Telephone calls to members at high riskPCP or specialist referrals Care Management Members who need help managing their care Telephone calls to high-risk members Face-to-face visit with a Case Manager Personal care plan Educational information Referrals to community resources